-- (A) Except as otherwise expressly provided in section (B) of this Article NINTH, the affirmative vote of the holders of at least a majority 80%-of the voting power of the then outstanding shares of capital stock of the Corporation entitled to vote generally in the election of directors (the "Voting Stock"), voting together as a single class, shall be required to approve any one or more of the transactions listed in paragraphs (i) through (vii) of this section (A), and the term "Business Combination" as used in this Article NINTH shall mean any transaction referred to in said paragraphs (i) through (vii).
-Such affirmative vote shall be required, the fact notwithstanding that no vote may be required or that a lesser percentage may be specified by law or in any agreement with any national securities exchange or otherwise.
-The Business Combination transactions include: [rest of this Section (A) omitted]. - (E) [Reserved]-Any other provisions of these Articles or the Bylaws of the Corporation to the contrary netwithstanding (and the fact netwithstanding that a lesser percentage may be specified by law, these Articles or the Bylaws of the Corporation), the affirmative vote of the holders of 80% or more of the outstanding Voting Stock, voting together as a single class, shall be required to amend or repeal, or adopt any provisions inconsistent with, this Article NINTH.
+(A) Except as otherwise expressly provided in section (B) of this Article NINTH, the affirmative vote of the holders of at least a majority, 80%. of the voting power of the then outstanding shares of capital stock of the Corporation entitled to vote generally in the election of directors (the "Voting Stock"), voting together as a single class, shall be required to approve any one or more of the transactions listed in paragraphs (i) through (vii) of this section (A), and the term "Business Combination" as used in this Article NINTH shall be required, the fact notwithstanding that no vote may be required or that a lesser percentage may be specified by law or in any agreement with any national securifies exchange or otherwise.
+The Business Combination transactions include: [rest of this Section (A) omitted].

+(E) [Reserved] Any other provisions of these Articles or the Bylaws of the Corporation to the contrary netwithstanding (and the fact notwithstanding that a lesser percentage may be specified by law, these Articles or the Bylaws of the Corporation), the affirmative vote of the holders of 80% or more of the outstanding Voting Stock, voting together as a single class, shall be required to amend or repeal, or adopt any provisions inconsistent with, this Article NINTH.

-Article TWELFTH:
+Article TWFL FTH:

-- (A) Except as provided in Article NINTH, Section (E), w Whenever any corporate action is to be taken by vote of the shareholders adopting, amending or repealing these Articles, the proposed corporate action shall be authorized only upon receiving at least a majority 80% of the votes which all voting shareholders are entitled to cast thereon. - (B) Except as provided by law or in Article NINTH, Section (E), t_The Bylaws of the Corporation may be amended, altered, or repealed, including with respect to any By-Law adopted, altered or amended by the shareholders, or new Bylaws may be adopted, either (a) upon receiving at least a majority_80% of the votes which all voting shareholders are entitled to cast on the proposed Bylaw change or adoption at any annual or special meeting of shareholders, or (b) by a vote of a majority of the directors of the Corporation, with or without the vote or assent of the shareholders, at any regular or special meeting of the Board of Directors.
+(A) Except as provided in Article NINTH, Section (E), w Whenever any corporate action is to be taken by vote of the shareholders adopting, amending or repealing these Articles, the proposed corporate action shall be authorized only upon receiving at least a majority.
+80% of the votes which all voting shareholders are entitled to cast thereon.

+(B) Except as provided by law or in Article NINTH, Section (E), 1 ne Bylaws of the Corporation may be amended, altered, or repealed, including with respect to any By-Law adopted, altered or amended by the shareholders, or new Bylaws may be adopted, either (a) upon receiving at least a majority, 80% of the votes which all voting shareholders are entitled to cast on the proposed Bylaw change or adoption at any annual or special meeting of shareholders, or (b) by a vote of a majority of the Circoros of the Corporation, with or without the vote or assent of the shareholders, at any regular or special meeting of the Board of Directors.